aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_8.rst

     $ [Information - LoggerBroker.cpp:152]: Time [0:0]:1000000
     ...

-Open another terminal and modity the value of the ``ReferencePosition`` PV using the command:
+Open another terminal and modify the value of the ``ReferencePosition`` PV using the command:

 .. code-block:: bash